 Pupils, staff and parents are expected to listen carefully and respectfully to each other.
 Where an issue arises, parents should, in the first instance, make an appointment to speak with their child's class teacher and seek to resolve any concerns.
-If a parent believes that their concern has not been resolved to their satisfaction or is of a more serious or sensitive nature, an appointment should be made to see the SENCo, who will investigate and report back on the results of the investigation.
-Where an issue is not satisfactorily resolved, parents should then take up the matter with the head of school / executive headteacher and Chair of the Local Governing Body.
-A copy of the school's Complaints Procedure is available on request from the school or from the school website.
+If a parent believes that their concern has not been resolved to their satisfaction or is of a more serious or sensitive nature, an appointment should be made to see the SENDCo, who will investigate and report back on the results of the investigation.
+Where an issue is not satisfactorily resolved, parents should then take up the matter with the Headteacher and Chair of the Local Governing Body.
+A copy of the school's Complaints Procedure is available on request from the school or from the school website: https://andaras.eschools.co.uk/web/management/339130